What’s the difference between Investing and Trading?

 Discover over 40+ FX pairs, including major and minor pairs with us.

 An index measures the price performance of a group of stocks.
-There are two types of indices, one that covers the broad market performance within the country, such as the FTSE 100, which is 100 of the largest UK stocks featured on the London Stock Exchange.
+There are two types of indices.
+One covers the broad market performance within the country, such as the FTSE 100, which is 100 of the largest UK stocks featured on the London Stock Exchange.
 There are also specific indexes tracking a particular sector such as the NASDAQ which tracks the largest US tech companies.

 Trading commodities involves the buying and selling of raw materials on a number of exchanges.
 This is normally traded as a futures contract.
 Commodities include natural resources such as precious metals and oil.
 Find out how you can start opening positions on Crude Oil, Gold and Silver with Eightcap.

-Have the opportunity to go long or short on Australia’s largest stocks here.
-Share CFDs allow traders to speculate on a company’s price movements, without having to own the underlying share.
 Company owners may choose to offer shares to potential investors in the hopes of injecting some capital into the business so that the company can grow and expand.
 Investors will also have a return in capital if the company is in profit.
-Shares can also be offered to the public as well as private investors, if a company decides to do this, then it is known as an Initial Public Offering (IPO).
+Shares can also be offered to the public as well as private investors.
+If a company decides to do this, then it is known as an Initial Public Offering (IPO).
 A company’s shares will then be publicly and listed on a stock exchange.